h2ohugol/computer-infrastructure-assessment/README.md

 ## Overview

-The command line environment will be used to configure, script manipulate and move data, this will be different. from user graphical interfaces or GUIs.
+The Linux command line environment will be used to configure, script manipulate and move data, this will be different. from user graphical interfaces or GUIs.
 GitHub, GitHub codespaces, Phyton (Anaconda), Visual Studio Code, and Jupyter notebooks will be the primary technologies to use.